Ifty-Rahman/Web-Dev-Practice/Blog Post/README.md

 - No database setup is required
 - Perfect for development and testing

-## Customization

-### Styling
-The application uses a modern design with:
-- Gradient backgrounds
-- Smooth hover animations
-- Responsive grid layout
-- Professional typography

-You can customize the appearance by modifying `public/css/style.css`.

-### Adding Features
-The modular structure makes it easy to add new features:
-- Add new routes in `index.js`
-- Create new EJS templates in `views/`
-- Extend the CSS for new components

-## Browser Support

-- Chrome (latest)
-- Firefox (latest)
-- Safari (latest)
-- Edge (latest)
-- Mobile browsers (iOS Safari, Chrome Mobile)

 ## Development

 To run the application in development mode with auto-restart: